 What Is Depression and What Causes It?

 Depression manifests itself in many ways, the most obvious being a depressed mood.
 But depression also shows up in many other forms, such as losing motivation and interest.
 It also causes a wide variety of physical symptoms ranging from loss of appetite to sleep disorders and more.
 According to researchers, a primary reason for depression is a lack of serotonin and dopamine in the brain.
 These are the two messenger substances responsible for your well-being and happiness.
 They are sometimes called the “happy hormones.”
 However, depression isn’t just based on a lack of messenger substances.
-Several psychosocial and neurobiological factors can also cause or promote depression, such as:- Genetic factors
+Several psychosocial and neurobiological factors can also cause or promote depression, such as:

 - Hormonal disorders